 Who contributed to the revision of TCF 2.0?

-TCF stakeholders includes publishers, technology providers and advertising and media agencies, including 10 National IAB’s, and 55 organizations.
-IAB Europe is the Managing Organisation of the TCF; they established a TCF Steering Group for coordination and communication, and worked with the IAB Tech Lab for technical specifications
+TCF stakeholders include publishers, technology providers, and advertising and media agencies, including 10 National IABs, and 55 organizations.
+IAB Europe is the Managing Organisation of the TCF; they established a TCF Steering Group for coordination and communication and worked with the IAB Tech Lab for technical specifications

 Features of TCF 2.0

-IAB Europe claims the changes in TCF 2.0 provide users and publishers more Transparency, Choice, Accountability, Control and Compliance.
+IAB Europe claims the changes in TCF 2.0 provide users and publishers with more Transparency, Choice, Accountability, Control, and Compliance.

 What are the three legal bases for data processing under TCF 2.0?

-- Consent - the data owner has given concent for data to be processed
+- Consent - the data owner has given consent for data to be processed

 - Flexible - A combination of both consent and legitimate interest to allow vendors to operate in different markets under different legal basis.